Last December, my INFJ friend introduced me to this personality type tool called the Enneagram.

 Unlike the MBTI that shows you your cognitive functions and how your mind operates, the Enneagram shows you something much deeper.
 It shows you your core motivation, your hidden fears, desires, and your egoic patterns and behaviors.
 Some of which are presented so clearly that it’s difficult to stomach.

-But if I were to be completely honest with myself, I’m definitely a type 4.
+But if I were to be completely honest with myself, I’m definitely an INFJ type 4.
 I don’t like to be associated with words such as “self-absorbed” and “defective” but they are all pretty accurate, especially when I was a teenager.
 There is a huge chunk of my life where I had low self-esteem and spent a lot of time in self-pity and being the victim.

-And if I were to examine my actions and behaviors too, a lot of them is a result of wanting to feel unique and have personal significance.
+And if I were to examine my actions and behaviors too, a lot of them are a result of wanting to feel unique and have personal significance.
 It’s my natural tendency and core motivation in life.
 Being the middle child, I don’t get much attention from my parents.
 Especially because I’m too independent and obedient and I didn’t cause much trouble, my parents didn’t have to focus on me that much.

 So growing up, I felt rather invisible and left out.
 To survive as a kid, being different became my way to get some attention and love from my parents.
 This became a habit and I behave the same way in adulthood.
 I continue to strive for personal significance because there is a little kid in me that wanted to feel important.